SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 Rarity's eyes went wide.
 "They were right, you're not Applejack!"

-"What do you mean, of course I am.
+"What do you mean, of course I am?
 Applebloom accidentally cut off my ponytail."

-"That's exactly what an imposter would say."
+"That's precisely what an impostor would say."

 "Rarity, I am Applejack."